mishatoshi/mojito-pro-windows-terminal/README.md

 Start **Windows Terminal** and click on the down arrow symbol `˅` from menu bar.
 This will open a drop down menu from which select **Settings** option.
 Alternatively use `Ctrl + ,` to open **Settings** directly.

-In the `settings.json` settings file for **Windows Terminal**, find the `schemes` section and paste the content of [Mojito Pro](https://raw.githubusercontent.com/mishatoshi/mojito-pro-windows-terminal/master/mojito-pro.json)
+In the `settings.json` settings file for **Windows Terminal**, find the `schemes` section and paste the content of [Mojito Pro](https://raw.githubusercontent.com/mishatoshi/mojito-pro-windows-terminal/main/Terminal%20Themes/mojito-pro.json) or [Mojito Pro Dark](https://raw.githubusercontent.com/mishatoshi/mojito-pro-windows-terminal/main/Terminal%20Themes/mojito-pro-dark.json)

 Example: